Becoming accredited or approved with the EI

 In making an application for accreditation, you are making a commitment to maintain Company membership status for the full period of your accreditation and to maintaining the standards and content of your programme such that you meet the accreditation criteria, for the full period of your accreditation.

-The accreditation partnership
+The accreditation and approval partnership

-The EI sees accreditation as a partnership in which the EI and the company or institution are committed to working together for mutual benefit.
+The EI sees accreditation and approval as a partnership in which the EI and the company or institution are committed to working together for mutual benefit.
 In the initial stages of the application process, the EI will look at current or planned engagement between an institution or company and the EI, as evidence of this commitment.

-The accreditation process
+The accreditation and approval process

-It will be the decision of the Accreditation and Approvals Panel (AAP) to determine whether, on the basis of your application, we are able to progress your request for your programme or course to be accredited at a given time.
+It will be the decision of the Accreditation and Approvals Panel (AAP) to determine whether, on the basis of your application, we are able to progress your request for your programme or course to be accredited or approved at a given time.

 This process for determining your application will be in two stages